stackbit-projects/selvicapital-bb357/content/pages/index.md

     type: section_content
     title: About
     content: >
-      Search for listings here or list your place for free.
-Review your current landlord or management company.
+      Are you an owner or management company?
+Create a profile and list here for free.

+      Renters can find the latest listings and help your fellow renters by reviewing your landlords and management companies.
     actions:
       - label: Contact Me
         url: /contact